Six (Seven Actually) Really Lame DC Villains

-Just when I thought it was a herculean task to find and comment about five of the lamest Marvel villains, I found something even more difficult - DC Villains.
+Just when I thought it was a herculean task to find and comment about six of the lamest Marvel villains, I found something even more difficult—DC Villains.
 While Marvel has had more than its fair share of lame villains, I really had to check all of my resources to find them.

 Seriously, I had to scrape through The Official Handbook of the Marvel Universe and come up with a good criteria of lameness.
 Now I can hear you asking, "But Chris, how did you fairly determine what's lame and what's not?"